erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    [here](https://github.com/erasmus-without-paper/ewp-specs-mobility-flowcharts/issues/2)
    or [here](https://github.com/erasmus-without-paper/general-issues/issues/28).

-These issues are still "live", and the following APIs and flowcharts might quickly fall out of date.
 At this moment, there are two API used in the ToR exchange process:

  * **[Incoming Mobility ToRs API][imobility-tors-api]** - implemented by the
    receiving institution, it allows the sending institution to retrieve